JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Discussion and summary

 \section{Discussion and summary}

-We have presented our (re-)analysis of the JWST/NIRSpec ERO as well as the ERS data of GLASS and CEERS, and examined the chemical properties of galaxies at $z=4-10$ by using the 111 JWST objects and by compiling the other recent JWST observations and previous literature.
-The analysis improves the reduction and calibration of the NIRSpec data with the new emission-line flux measurements and errors, which successfully explain the possible problems seen in the Balmer decrements and the electron temperatures as reported in the literature.
-The estimated electron temperature for the four ERO objects as well as the 5 GLASS $+$ 1 CEERS objects with \OIII$\lambda 4363$ at $z=4-8.5$ ranges from $T_e=1.1\times10^4$ to $2.2\times 10^4$\,K, which are similar to those found in lower-redshift star-forming galaxies and fully explainable by heating of young massive stars without any additional ionizing mechanisms, particularly as indicated for the $z=8.5$ object whose $T_e$ has been updated from $\gtrsim 25000$\,K to $(2.08\pm 0.26)\times 10^4$\,K.
+We have conducted a (re-)analysis of the JWST/NIRSpec ERO data, as well as the ERS data of GLASS and CEERS, to investigate the chemical properties of galaxies at redshifts ranging from $z=4$ to $10$.
+Our analysis includes the use of 135 JWST objects based on our improved reduction and calibration of the NIRSpec data, as well as the compilation of 12 objects from the other recent JWST observations and previous literature.
+We confirm that our new emission-line flux measurements and errors successfully address the issues reported in the literature related to Balmer decrements and electron temperatures.
+The estimated electron temperatures for the four ERO objects, along with the 6 GLASS + CEERS objects with \OIII$\lambda 4363$ at $z=4-8.5$ range from $T_e=1.1\times10^4$ to $2.3\times 10^4$\,K. These temperatures are similar to those found in lower-redshift star-forming galaxies and can be fully explained by heating of young massive stars, without the need for additional ionizing mechanisms.
+This is particularly evident for the $z=8.5$ object, whose $T_e$ has been updated from $\gtrsim 25000$\,K to $(2.08\pm 0.26)\times 10^4$\,K.